MrDaveKnight/BashVaultAgent/README.md

 1. Install two files: bashi_va.sh and bashi_va.cfg
 2. In the vault server, configure AppRole, policies and secrets for each app
-2. Copy your app configuration files, and edit into config templates
+2. Copy and rename your app configuration files, and edit into config templates
 3. Configure bashi_va.cfg
 4. Run bashi_va.sh